-5 Things Every Criminal Justice Major Should Know About Digital Forensics
+5 Things Criminal Justice Majors Should Know About Digital Forensics

 From computers to cell phones and MP3 players, technology truly is everywhere these days.
 As technology continues to grow, so will the careers associated with it.
 In criminal justice, that career is digital forensics from computer investigation to e-discovery and computer security.
 Below are the five digital forensics tips, each aspiring criminal justice professional should keep in mind.